Skip to main content

 • Small market capitalization.

-• Ongoing: Successful execution of the investment strategy.
+• Successful execution of the investment strategy.

 • Expansion of the Acquirers Deep Value Index: DEEP's growth is closely tied to the performance and recognition of the Acquirers Deep Value Index.
 Enhancing the index's methodology and promoting its effectiveness could attract more investors and increase the ETF's assets under management.
 This involves demonstrating consistent outperformance relative to benchmarks and effectively communicating the index's value proposition.
 The timeline for this growth opportunity is ongoing, as continuous improvement and marketing efforts are essential.